| Title: | Weighted Mean SHAP and CI for Robust Feature Assessment in ML Grid |

 cutoff |

-numeric, specifying the cutoff for the method used for selecting the top features. the default is zero, which means that all features with the "method" criteria above zero will be selected. |
+Numeric.
+Cutoff for thresholding on 'method'.
+Default is zero, which means that all features with lower WMSHAP CI above zero will be selected. |

 top_n_features |